 Our holdings in Ellomay Luzon Energy are pledged to the holders of our Series E Secured Debentures, which may limit our ability to sell such holdings or perform other actions that may be beneficial to us.
 On February 1, 2023, we issued a new series of secured nonconvertible debentures due March 31, 2029, or the Series E Secured Debentures.
 The Series E Debentures are secured by pledges on the shares of Ellomay Luzon Energy held by Ellomay Clean Energy Limited Partnership, or Ellomay Energy LP, a limited partnership directly and indirectly wholly-owned by us that holds Ellomay Luzon Energy's shares, or Ellomay Energy LP, and on Ellomay Energy LP's rights and agreements in connection with shareholder's loans (and capital notes) provided by Ellomay Energy LP to Ellomay Luzon Energy.
-The Deed of Trust governing the Series E Secured Debentures includes several limitations and requirements applicable to our holdings in Ellomay Luzon Energy or to revise arrangements with Ellomay Luzon Energy.
+The Deed of Trust governing the Series E Secured Debentures includes several limitations and requirements applicable to our holdings in Ellomay Luzon Energy and additional provisions that may limit our ability to sell our holdings in Ellomay Luzon Energy or to revise arrangements with Ellomay Luzon Energy.
 For further information concerning the Deed of Trust governing our Series E Secured Debentures, issued on February 1, 2023, see "Item 5.B: Liquidity and Capital Resources" under "Series E Secured Debentures" and "Item 10.C: Material Contracts."